Why We Like Them

 If you need emergency care, your responder will help you schedule safe transport to a hospital.
 In most cases, you’ll be instructed to stay at home and complete your treatment in quarantine.

-For antibody testing, your responder will administer a simple blood test.
-You’ll get your antibody results within a few days.
+For testing, your responder will administer a rapid test.
+You’ll get your COVID test results in 15 minutes.

 It’s super easy to get treatment through Ready and its responders.
 In fact, you can start feeling better in just three easy steps:1.
 Call Ready